gwalkey/SSRS_Subscriptions/README.md

 Parameters: Script Parameter $SSRSServer should be set to your SSRS instance

-Internal Parameters: The powershell Comment block at the stop details all the possible Subscription Options including
+Internal Parameters: The powershell Comment block at the top details all the possible Subscription Options including

 Email or Fileshare